kiboschool/course-programming-1/src/lessons/files/project.md

 **Due date: Nov 28**

-💡 This is team project, you can work with a partner.
-Plaese make sure to team up with a partner ahead of time.
-You both need to join the same Github Classroom team.
+💡 This is a pair project.
+You can work with a partner if you choose.
+Communicate with your partner ahead of time, then join the same Github Classroom team.
 Make sure that both of your names are associated with the submission in Gradescope.

 If you get stuck, confused, or have trouble with the project, you should use the **#help-prog1** channel in Discord or message an instructor.
 Try not to spoil the project for others - use Discord spoiler tags if you are going to include a screenshot or code sample.

 ## Directory Maintainer